vidushi101/portfolio/content/projects/IMI.md

    out of the 64 "better" rated hospitals, 35 were rated better on a single indicator, 21 were rated better on two or three indicators and 8 were rated better on more than three indicators.
    *Regional Medical Center Of San Jose* and *UC Irvine Medical Center* outperformed by having 7 indicators that were rated better than the state results.

    83 hospital were rated worse than the state for one or more inidcator.
-Out of these, 43 were rated worse on a single indicator, while 39 were rated worse on more than one indicator. *Palomar Health Downtown Campus* was rated worse on six indicators and *Saint Agnes Medical Center* was rated worse on five indicators.
+Out of these, 43 were rated worse on a single indicator, while 39 were rated worse on more than one indicator.
+   *Palomar Health Downtown Campus* was rated worse on six indicators and *Saint Agnes Medical Center* was rated worse on five indicators.
 - **Maximum Risk Ajusted Mortality Rates(RARs):**
-*Pancreatic Resection* and *Acute Stroke Subarachnoid* had RAR as 100.0 for *Seton Medical Centre* and *Kaiser Foundation Hospital- West Los Angeles*, respectively.
+*Pancreatic Resection* and *Acute Stroke Subarachnoid* had an RAR of 100.0 for *Seton Medical Centre* and *Kaiser Foundation Hospital- West Los Angeles*, respectively.